-4.1.
-Location and Access

-Policies: New nonlivestock intensive agricultural, and agriculturally related commercial and industrial developments shall meet all municipal and provincial highway regulations respecting access to and from provincial highways, arterial roadways, and other public roads.

-- 2. Subdivisions for intensive agricultural or agriculturally related commercial or industrial developments shall have legal and year round, all weather physical access to a municipally maintained roadway. - 3.
-Where the subdivision of agricultural parcels requires year round, all weather access, expansion or upgrade of the roadway to such a standard shall be provided at the developer's expense.

-4.2.
-General

-Agricultural Policies: The

-minimum unit of land constituting an agricultural holding will be 32.4 hectares (80 acres), except as provided for within the intensive agricultural policies.

-2. Appropriate development standards for agricultural and associated developments shall be prescribed within the Zoning Bylaw as amended by Corman Park from time to time to ensure land use compatibility, agricultural viability, and enjoyment of property.

-4.3.
-Intensive Livestock Operations Policies: New intensive livestock operations shall not be permitted in the District.

-- 2. Existing intensive livestock operations may expand in agricultural areas outside of designated future growth sectors of Saskatoon, subject to applicable regulations and standards as set by Corman Park and the Saskatchewan Ministry of Agriculture. - 3.
-Intensive livestock operations shall comply with the following required separation distances from the uses list in Table 1 and the uses listed in Table 1 shall maintain the following minimum separation distances from Intensive Livestock Operations. - 4.
-In determining proximity to a vacant single parcel country residential subdivision, multi-parcel country residential development, urban centres, rural industrial parks, Wanuskewin Heritage Park or recreational uses, separation distances shall be measured from the area of confinement of the animals to the property boundary of the closest developable parcel.
+4.1 Location and Access Policies: Regulations for Providing Access 1.
+New non-livestock intensive agricultural, and agriculturally related commercial and industrial developments shall meet all municipal and provincial highway regulations respecting access to and from provincial highways, arterial roadways, and other public roads.
+Access Requirements for Commercial & Industrial Development 2.
+Access Provided at Developer's Expense Where the subdivision of agricultural parcels requires year round, all weather access, the expansion or upgrade of the roadway to such a standard shall be provided at the developer's expense.
+4.2 e General Agricultural Policies: Minimum Unit of Land for Agriculture The minimum unit of land constituting an agricultural hole 32.4 hectares (80 acres), except as provided for within the agricultural policies.
+Development Standards in Zoning Bylaw 2.
+Appropriate development standards for agricultural and associated developments shall be prescribed within the Zoning Bylaw as amended by Corman Park from time to time to ensure land use compatibility agricultural viability, and enjoyment of property.
+4.3 Intensive Livestock Operations Policies No New ILO's in the District 1.
+New intensive livestock operations shall not be permitted in the District.
+Existing ILO's 2.
+Existing intensive livestock operations may expand in agricultural areas outside of designated future growth sectors of Saskatoon, subject to applicable regulations and standards as set by Corman Park and the Saskatchewan Ministry of Agriculture.
+Required Separation Distances for ILO's 3.
+Intensive livestock operations shall comply with the following required separation distances from the uses listed in Table 1 and the uses listed in Table 1 shall maintain the following minimum separation distances from Intensive Livestock Operations.

-Relaxation of Separation Distances

-5. In determining proximity to a single family dwelling located on agricultural property or within a single parcel country residential subdivision not owned by the Intensive Agricultural Operator, separation distances shall be measured from the area of confinement of the animals to the dwelling.
+Measure Separation Distances In determining proximity to a vacant single parcel country residential subdivision, multi-parcel country residential development, urban Measuring Separation Distances centres, rural industrial parks, Wanuskewin Heritage Park or recreational uses, separation distances shall be measured from the area of confinement of the animals to the property boundary of the closest developable parcel.
+Distances 5.
+In determining proximity to a single family dwelling located on agricultural property or within a single parcel country residential subdivision not owned by the Intensive Agricultural Operator, separation distances shall be measured from the area of confinement of the animals to the dwelling.
+Relaxation Separation 6.
+5. When all landowners are in written agreement, the strict application

-6. When all landowners are in written agreement, the strict application of the separation distances respecting isolated residences, multi-parcel country residential developments, commercial uses, rural industrial parks or uses, recreation use or Wanuskewin Heritage Park may be relaxed.
+Belaxation Separation Distances When all landowners are in written agreement, the strict application of the separation distances respecting isolated residences, multiparcel country residential developments, commercial uses, rural industrial parks or uses, recreation use or Wanuskewin Heritage Park may be relaxed.